CZ-NIC/knot/doc/man_kdig.rst

   An explicit *query_type* specification.
 See possible values above.

 **-V**, **--version**
   Print the program version.
-If used multiple times, print the compile time configuration summary.
+The option **-VV** makes the program print the compile time configuration summary.

 **-x** *address*
   Send a reverse (PTR) query for IPv4 or IPv6 *address*.
 The correct name, class and type is set automatically.